foo-software/foo-api/packages/foo-api-client/docs/api/authentication.md

 To acquire an API token, simply follow the steps below.

-- If you don't have an account with, [register with Foo here](https://www.foo.software/register).
+- If you don't have an account, [register with Foo here](https://www.foo.software/register).
 - Navigate to the [account page on Foo](https://www.foo.software/account).
 On this page, you should see your API token.
 This token exists at the account level and is only accessible by [account users who have access](https://www.foo.software/users).